Contents:

 The entry-level mathematics courses at UMCP require the permission of the department before students may register.
 This is achieved primarily by the results on the Placement exam.
 Statistics indicate that the majority of students who enroll in a math course beyond that indicated by the placement exam either withdraw from the course or earn D's or F's.

-The entry-level mathematics courses: Math 003, 007, 013, 015, 107, 113, 115, 120, 135, 140, and Stat 100 are placed on a horizontal scale as shown below.
-Students may register for the course that they place into or any course that is to the left of their placement.
+The entry-level mathematics courses: Math 003, 007, 013, 015, 107, 113, 115, 120, 135, 140, and Stat 100 are placed on a vertical scale as shown below, with higher courses requiring higher placement scores.
+Students may register for the course that they place into or any course that is below of their placement.
+This reflects placement protocol as of Spring 2026 and may not be an accurate reflection of eligibility levels prior to Spring 2026.

-Except for Math 003, 007, 013, 015 any of the courses on the list will serve to satisfy the University's Fundamental Studies Mathematics requirement.
-Math 003 is a non-credit course which serves as preparation for credit courses, and has a special fee.
-Math 007 prepares you for Math 107 and becomes Math 107 after 5 weeks.
-The same is true for Math 013 becoming Math 113, and Math 015 becoming Math 115.
+Math 013 prepares you for Math 113 and becomes Math 113 after 5 weeks.
+The same is true for Math 015 becoming Math 115.
 These too have a special fee.
-Math 107 is an applications course requiring a strong Algebra I background.
+Math 107 is an applications course requiring a strong arithmetic background and experience with algebra.
 Math 113 requires a strong Algebra II background and is a preparation for Math 120.
 Stat 100 is a noncalculus introduction to probability and statistics.
 Math 115 is a precalculus course that requires a very strong background in Algebra II and is a preparation for Math 140.
 Math 120 is a calculus course for non-science majors.
 Math 135 is a calculus course for life science majors.
 It too requires a very strong precalculus background like Math 140 obtained by completing Math 115.
-Math 140 is a first course in calculus for science and engineering students.
+Math 140 is a first course in calculus for science and engineering students and requires proficiency with algebraic manipulations.

-There are also course sequences which will take a student from his/her current mathematical level to the target program of study.
+There are also course sequences which will take a student from their current mathematical level to the target program of study.
 There are advisors at orientation to help students plan an appropriate sequence of courses once the placement exam results are available.
 For instance, suppose a student needs Math 140 for a major but places into Math 107.
 Since Math 107 is not a preparation for Math 140, the student has several options, including the following: study independently over the summer and retake the placement exam; take Math 003, followed by Math 115 and then Math 140; or take Math 015 and then Math 140.
 The last type of option, involving the courses Math 007, 013 and 015, is discussed on the Developmental Math Program web page.

 How to Prepare for the Exam